lloyd/node-memwatch/README.md

 ============================================================

 `node-memwatch` is here to help you detect and find memory leaks in Node.JS code.
+It provides:

-- A `leak` event is emitted, with an explanation, when it appears your code is leaking memory.
+- A `leak` event is emitted when it appears your code is leaking memory.

 - A `stats` event is emitted occasionally, giving you data describing your heap usage and trends over time.

-- A `HeapDiff` class lets you compare the state of your heap between two points in time, telling you what's been allocated, and what's been released.
+- A `HeapDiff` class lets you compare the state of your heap between two points in time, telling you what has been allocated, and what has been released.

 Installation